mutluhtc/ANN/README.md

-Churn modelling using ANN to accompany Krish Naik's AI course,
+Churn modeling using ANN to accompany Krish Naik's AI course.